 If you have an occupational disease caused at least in part by a job, you must file a Report of Industrial Injury or Occupational Disease within two years of notice.

 When does the two years begin to run?
 It starts the day a physician or a nurse practitioner gives written notice to the worker of:

 b. that a claim for disability benefits may be filed.

 See the occupational disease statute of limitations for the legislature’s exact wording: RCW 51.28.055.

-See our occupational disease page for important details about occupational disease claims.
+See our L&I Claims are Either an Injury or an Occupational Disease page for important details about occupational disease claims.

 The good news is that many persons actually have a lifetime or longer to file their occupational disease claims, because seldom does the two year SOL begin to run.

 Even after death, a spouse often can still file an occupational disease claim for the deceased.

 The bad news is that occupational diseases, due to their long latency period and the insidious nature of toxic poisoning, are difficult or nearly impossible to spot.
 Many valid occupational disease claims are never filed because the connection between work and disease is not recognized or because many persons don’t know their rights and are too timid to act – even when they know they are dying from on the job problems.
 Don’t let that happen to you.
 Take action.
 Get advice about your occupational disease.